Flying to the Philippines

 Laoag International Airport in Ilocos Norte services flights from Taiwan, Hong Kong, and Macau.

-Philippine Airlines (PAL), the country’s flag carrier, flies to and from 14 cities in eight countries. www.philippineairlines.com.
+Philippine Airlines (PAL), the country’s flag carrier, flies to and from 14 cities in eight countries.
+It is the only airline operating direct flight service from London Heathrow to NAIA Manila. www.philippineairlines.com.

 The younger Cebu Pacific Air, also a flag carrier, is known for its budget flights and frequent seat sales. www.cebupacificair.com.